xnakxx/eRest/README.md

 4. Open the Serial monitor to get the IP address of the board, for example 192.168.1.103
 5. Go to a web browser and type `192.168.1.103/mode/5/o` to set the pin as an output
 6. Now type `192.168.1.103/digital/5/1` and the LED should turn on

-## Cloud Access (Ethernet) (BETA)

-1. Connect a LED & resistor to pin number 8 of your Arduino board
-2. Open the Ethernet_cloud example sketch and modify the MAC address, and also give a unique ID to your project, for example 47fd9g
-3. Make sure your shield is connected to the web via an Ethernet cable
-3. Upload the sketch to the board
-5. Go to a web browser and type `cloud.arest.io/47fd9g/mode/8/o` to set the pin as an output
-6. Now type `cloud.arest.io/47fd9g/digital/8/1` and the LED should turn on

-## Cloud Access (ESP8266) (BETA)

-1. Connect a LED & resistor to pin number 5 of your ESP8266 board
-2. Open the ESP8266_cloud example sketch and modify the WiFi SSID & password, and also give a unique ID to your project, for example 47fd9g
-3. Upload the sketch to the board
-5. Go to a web browser and type `cloud.arest.io/47fd9g/mode/5/o` to set the pin as an output
-6. Now type `cloud.arest.io/47fd9g/digital/5/1` and the LED should turn on

 ## API documentation